apolloio/apollo-api-docs/source/includes/_enrichment.md

 }
 ```

 This endpoint enriches a person's information, the more information you pass in, the more likely we can find a match.
 This endpoint unveils the email addresses of new people.
-It will deduct **1 email credit** for each verified email found and **1 export credit** for teams utilizing Export Credits (in newer plans) for each non-empty record returned
+It will deduct **1 email credit** for each verified email found and **1 export credit** for teams utilizing Export Credits (in newer plans) for each non-empty record returned.
+Note that by default, this endpoint will not return emails or direct dials, because those fields incur additional credit charges.

 `POST https://api.apollo.io/v1/people/match`